dgoodwin/gogitit/README.md

   * Support multiple sub-directories coming out of one git repo without re-cloning multiple times.
   * Support keeping a cache of git clones in tmp just update them on execution. (much more time/bandwidth efficient)

+## Example Manifest

+Coming soon.
+See the [manifest-example.yml](manifest-example.yml) for the work in progress.

 # Installation

 TBD

+Hoping to just distribute as a Python package. rpm via copr is also on the table.

 # Hacking